 Alaskan malamutes are generally pretty calm, with an even temperament.
-But they are also extremely high energy.
+But they are also exceptionally high energy.
 If they are not given plenty of exercise, they might experience behavioral problems.
 Malamutes are easily bored and can become destructive without regular engagement.
 These dogs also have a high prey drive and enjoy a good chase.

 Malamutes are prone to digging – a lot!
 Owners should be aware of this character trait because their dog may try to dig underneath a yard fence and escape.
 An Alaskan malamute attack is much more likely if a dog is in a strange environment surrounded by unfamiliar people.
 Owners of a malamute should have fencing set into the ground to avoid this happening, or else risk facing a dog bite lawsuit.

 Alaskan malamutes are not natural guard dogs but provide an intimidating presence due to their size and power.
 They are usually very loyal and affectionate with family members and, if trained well, can be reasonably happy around strangers.
 However, no two dogs are alike, and not all malamutes are happy and friendly with unfamiliar people.
 There have been several documented Alaskan malamute bite incidents involving strangers.